 SOCIETY Student Essay Competition

-The Bertrand Russell Society invites papers for its annual Student Essay Competition prizes.
-We award two prizes annually for the best new papers by an undergraduate or graduate student.
-Prize-winners present their papers at the Society’s annual meeting (this past year June 2-4 at Central Connecticut State University), receive $200, free registration, lodging and banquet at the annual meeting, and a complimentary first-year membership in the Russell Society.
+The Bertrand Russell Society awards two prizes annually for the best new papers by an undergraduate or graduate student.
+Prize-winners present their papers at the Society’s annual meeting, receive $200, free registration, lodging and banquet at the annual meeting, and a complimentary first-year membership in the Russell Society.

 Papers can be on any aspect of Russell’s life, work, or influence.
 They must be suitable for presentation to a general audience, and should be designed for a presentation of 20 minutes (8 to 10 double-spaced pages of text).

-Submit a complete or nearly complete paper, not an abstract, to BRS president Tim Madigan (email@example.com).
+To submit a paper, send a complete or nearly complete copy, not an abstract, to BRS president Tim Madigan (firstname.lastname@example.org).
 State that you would, if chosen, attend the BRS annual meeting.
 Those who have previously appeared on an annual meeting program are not eligible.

 2017 Lianghua Zhou, University of Virginia